LiangWenshuo1118/doc/example-of-param.md

      }
   },
 ```

-- numb_models：Number of models to be trained in `00.train`.
-- default_training_param：Training parameters for `deepmd-kit` in `00.train`.
-You can find instructions from here: (https://github.com/deepmodeling/deepmd-kit).
+The training related keys specify the detalis of training tasks. "numb_models" specifies the number of models to be trained. "default_training_param" specify the training parameters for `deepmd-kit`.
+Here, 4 DP models will be trained in `00.train`.
+Detailed introduction of training parameters can be found [here] (https://github.com/deepmodeling/deepmd-kit).

-## Specify the exploration task
+## exploration task

 The exploration task related keys in param.json is given as follows